 Digestive booster meals that often contain a single animal protein are beneficial for easing stomach issues in dogs.
 For example, lamb meals with rice.

-7. High fiber with digestible protein dog food
+7. High fibre with digestible protein dog food

 This type of dog food is ideal for senior dogs with a sensitive stomach.
-For instance, food such as pumpkin, canned tuna and salmon is safe and beneficial for dogs with the necessary high fibre and digestible protein.
+Food such as pumpkin, canned tuna and salmon is safe and beneficial for dogs with the necessary high fibre and digestible protein.

 8. Hydrolyzed soy protein dog food

-This is a special soy protein diet where the nutrients in it are broken into small components, making it more digestible so your dog is less likely to suffer from an allergy.
+This is a special soy protein diet where the nutrients are broken into small components, making it more digestible so your dog is less likely to suffer from an allergy.